jcpsimmons/blog/_posts/2018-1-12-The-Agoraphobe.md

 Day 1 of the trunk exercise, I started with a whopping 5 seconds.
 This was enough to get me to the threshold of a panic attack.
 I got out of the trunk for a bit, stabilized, then did it again, and again, and again, until I felt no fear.
 Again at 10 seconds.
 Fear, less fear, less fear, fearless.
 Over the course of weeks I worked up to longer stretches of time in the small room and trunk.

+![Giant Steps](https://simsi.es/blog/public/bart.png)

 Towards the end of the therapy, I took a flight to San Francisco.
 I was a bit nervous, but the fear wasn't overwhelming and I mostly felt calm during the vacation.
 Most importantly, I faced the flight head on.
 I didn't try to look away.
 I didn't work on music.
 It was a huge step.

-![Giant Steps](https://simsi.es/blog/public/bart.png)

-Just yesterday I flew here to Las Vegas.
+Just yesterday I flew to Las Vegas (where I'm writing this).
 I listened to a podcast, and looked out the window the whole time.
 I was able to enjoy seeing the cities, mountains and deserts drift by.
 I actually fucking enjoyed it.
 It was like watching a movie but better.

 Now I'm in Las Vegas and I'm calm.
 I'm enjoying the trip.
 I don't feel very different than when I'm at home.
 It's just not very scary.